 Paan, gutka common forms of smokeless tobacco in Pakistan

-People of South Asian-origin are responsible for more than three quarters of all smokeless tobacco – chewing and sniffing tobacco, gutka, naswar, betel quid or paan, and tobacco gum – consumption worldwide.
+People of South Asian-origin are responsible for more than three quarters of all smokeless tobacco – chewing and sniffing this harmful substance, gutka, naswar, betel quid or paan, and tobacco gum – consumption worldwide.

 Researchers – including Dr Javaid A. Khan, Muhammad Irfan and Maryam Hassan from Aga Khan University – recently designed an intervention to support South Asians in quitting smokeless tobacco and then evaluated its feasibility in Pakistan and the United Kingdom.

-The intervention activities included raising awareness of the harms of smokeless tobacco use and benefits of quitting, boosting users’ motivation and self-efficacy, and developing strategies to manage their triggers, withdrawal symptoms, and relapse should that occur.
+The intervention activities included raising awareness of the harms of this substance and benefits of quitting, boosting users’ motivation and self-efficacy, and developing strategies to manage their triggers, withdrawal symptoms, and relapse should that occur.